-- 1. Payment card schemes and processing entities: a) shall be separated in terms of accounting and organisation; b) shall not present prices for payment card scheme and processing activities in a bundled manner and shall not cross-subsidise these activities; c) shall not discriminate in any way between their subsidiaries or shareholders on the one hand and users of these schemes and other contractual partners on the other hand and shall not in particular make the provision of any service they offer conditional in any way on the acceptance by their contractual party of any other service they offer. - 2.
-Payment card schemes shall allow for the possibility that authorisation and clearing messages of single card-based payment transactions be separated and processed by different processing entities. - 3.
+- 1. With effect from [x6] months after the entry into force of this Regulation, pP ayment card schemes and processing entities: a) shall be separated in terms of accounting and organisation; b) shall not present prices for payment card scheme and processing activities in a bundled manner and shall not cross-subsidise these activities; c) shall not discriminate in any way between their subsidiaries or shareholders on the one hand and users of these schemes and other contractual partners on the other hand and shall not in particular make the provision of any service they offer conditional in any way on the acceptance by their contractual party of any other service they offer. - 2.
+With effect from 6 months after the entry into force of this Regulation, Payment card schemes shall allow for the possibility that authorisation and clearing messages of single card-based payment transactions be separated and processed by different processing entities. - 3.
 Any territorial discrimination in processing rules operated by payment card schemes shall be prohibited. - 4.
-Processing entities within the Union shall ensure that their system is technically interoperable with other systems of processing entities within the Union through the use of standards developed by international or European standardisation bodies.
+With effect from [x612] months after the entry into force of this Regulation, pProcessing entities within the Union shall ensure that their system is technically interoperable with other systems of processing entities within the Union through the use of standards developed by international or European standardisation bodies.
 In addition, payment card schemes shall not adopt or apply business rules that restrict interoperability with other processing entities within the Union. - 5.
 The obligations referred to in the previous paragraphs of this Article shall apply from 12 months after the entry into force of this Regulation.